 Health insurance helps protect employees from unexpected medical expenses and allows them to receive the quality medical care they need.
 When employers choose to offer this popular benefit, it shows their dedication to the well-being of their team.

 Unfortunately, traditional group health insurance is expensive.
-KFF1 found the average annual cost of employer-sponsored medical insurance premiums per employee in 2023 was $23,968 for family coverage and $8,435 for single coverage.
-Even if your small business or nonprofit can afford a group plan now, you’ll likely face steep annual rate increases and tough minimum participation requirements.
+KFF1 found that the average annual cost of employer-sponsored medical insurance premiums per employee in 2023 was $25,572 for family coverage and $8,951 for single coverage.
+Even if your small business or nonprofit can afford a group plan now, you'll likely face steep annual rate increases and tough minimum participation requirements.

 Many employers utilize health reimbursement arrangements (HRAs) instead of or in addition to a group plan.
 They're a cost-effective way to offer health benefits.
 HRAs allow employers to reimburse employees tax-free for their healthcare expenses.
 Depending on the type of HRA you offer, qualifying out-of-pocket expenses can include medical care services and premiums, premiums for dental and vision insurance, and other related costs.

-Here are the types of HRAs you can administer with PeopleKeep:
+Here are the types of HRAs you can administer with PeopleKeep by Remodel Health:

-If you want to entice job seekers, you'll catch their attention by offering ample paid time off (PTO).
+If you want to entice job seekers, you'll catch their attention by offering ample paid time off (PTO) as an employee perk.
 According to our survey, 90% of employees view PTO as a highly important company perk.

 Adequate vacation time, sick leave, and personal days are essential for maintaining employee morale and preventing burnout.
 PTO provides a greater quality of life by allowing employees to rest and recharge without the fear of losing their income.